What’s inside:

 Hospital supply chains have become sophisticated networks that manage massive inventories of a wide range of items and products, sourced from suppliers of all sizes and managed by numerous employees.

 As a result of the organizational changes already mentioned in this article, much of the responsibility for managing inventory has shifted to nurses — the same nurses who administer hands-on patient care.
-On top of these responsibilities nurses now find themselves troubled by inventory levels, expiration dates and endless filling out of order forms.
-Procurement personnel, who are responsible for the operational aspects of the supply chain, often find themselves running after the medical staff for inventory related updates.
+On top of these responsibilities, nurses now find themselves troubled by inventory levels, expiration dates, and endless filling out of order forms.
+Procurement personnel, who are responsible for the operational aspects of the supply chain, often find themselves running after the medical staff for inventory-related updates.

-In a patient-centric supply chain the nursing staff are relieved of many of their current inventory duties so that they can once again focus their attention on patient care.
-A top-level, executive decision is needed, one that provides the bespoke tools that have the power efficiently manage inventory and return the responsibility for operational management of medical inventory to the logistics team and third-party suppliers.
+In a patient-centric supply chain, the nursing staff are relieved of many of their current inventory duties so that they can once again focus their attention on patient care.
+A top-level, executive decision is needed, one that provides the bespoke tools that have the power to efficiently manage inventory and return the responsibility for operational management of medical inventory to the logistics team and third-party suppliers.

 Leverage new technology to add speed and efficiency to hospital inventory management

-Once a patient-centric supply chain management system has been implemented and optimized there is one more step that can be taken to increase a system’s efficiency.
+Once a patient-centric supply chain management system has been implemented and optimized, there is one more step that can be taken to increase a system’s efficiency.
 That is to recruit artificial intelligence (AI) for analysis and reporting.
 After accumulating a reliable body of data, it can be interpreted to derive insights that will enable continued tweaking of the system for even better results.
 If in the past much of data analysis was overseen by humans (even if computers were crunching the numbers), today AI can do it faster and more effectively.

 Marvin Minsky described it as “a way of making a machine behave in ways that would be called intelligent if a human were so behaving.”
 One of the areas that AI has successfully contributed to is in the sphere of logistics and resource management.

 For hospitals to continue to align their patient-centric goals with recent developments in technology and the demand to maximize efficiencies, they will increasingly rely on AI, which is actually the next stage of automation.
-AI-based tools and insights are already enabling medical and logistic teams to enhance their performance in a way that supports their professional capabilities, rather than replacing them.
+AI-based tools and insights are already enabling medical and logistics teams to enhance their performance in a way that supports their professional capabilities, rather than replacing them.
 This trend will surely continue to strengthen in the future.

 By: Shlomo Matityaho